onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/create-resource-type-via-api.md

 - linked to a person who has the `Add/edit/delete resources and resource types` permission on the root group.
 The root group is the top-level group.
 - a machine token with `write` scope.
 For more information about machine tokens see [non personal requests](non-personal-requests.md)

-Resource type can be linked to a policy.
-If a resource type is linked to policy, then all resources of that type can be assigned only to groups/members if they also have this policy assigned.
-You can think that a policy on a resource type acts as a filter to whom a resources of this type will be available.
-If resource type is created without a policy id, then all resources of this type will be available to all groups and members
+You can link a resource type to a policy.
+If you do that, you can only assign resources of that type to groups/members if they also have this policy assigned.
+In that sense, a policy on a resource type acts as a filter to whom resources of this type will be available.
+If you create a resource type without a linked policy id, then all resources of this type will be available to all groups and members.

 To create a resource type a POST request must be sent to `https://dabp.onegini.com/delegation/api/v2/resource-types` with a proper request body
 ```